 The goal of the Elevation Project is to beautify an Albuquerque neighborhood by inserting collaborative artwork into a space that would otherwise exist in a dilapidated state.

-Our project's greater purpose, however, is to give local children some ownership over how their neighborhood looks, and to encourage in young people--from the earliest stages in their education--the knowledge that they can have a positive, visible and lasting impact on their community.
+This project's greater purpose, however, is to give local children some ownership over how their neighborhood looks, and to show young people--from the earliest stages in their education--that they can have a positive, visible and lasting impact on their community.
 This idea aligns with our collaborative school's philosophical mission: to emphasize the importance of children in our society by making their presence more visible in our public spaces.

 The school, the Elevation Children's Center, takes groups of children into community spaces multiple days a week to explore the physical world.
 Over the past few months I have been exploring, discovering, and artistically collaborating with the children who attend Elevation and documenting our process.
 I pack in art supplies that I can roll up and carry to their learning sites--sometimes a mile from where I can park!--and together we make visual representations and responses to what we experience in the space.